vgshitol/CacheSimulator/README.md

-### Build
+### 1. Build

-`1.
-Type "make" to build.
+`Type "make" to build.
 (Type "make clean" first if you already compiled and want to recompile from scratch.)`

 ### 2. Run trace reader:
 ```